Rahulub3r/NLP-W-Deep_Learning_Stanford/README.md

 [This](http://web.stanford.edu/class/cs224n/) is the link to the **FREE** course

-In case, pre-requisite skills are rusty, [this](https://machinelearningmastery.com/stanford-deep-learning-for-natural-language-processing-course/) link has links to the information
+In case, pre-requisite skills are rusty, [this](https://machinelearningmastery.com/stanford-deep-learning-for-natural-language-processing-course/) link has links to get you up to speed

 Solutions:
 1. Assignment 1 Code [here](/Assignment_1/exploring_word_vectors.ipynb)